 - to invest in future years' priorities for the children of our schools, for example capital projects; - to have a contingency reserve to cover a reduction in pupil numbers; and - to cover any unforeseen urgent maintenance. - The main financial risk to the academy is that of managing its short-term cash flow should there be a delay in receiving the monthly General Annual Grant (GAG) funding.
-To mitigate against this risk it has been agreed that an appropriate reserves balance would equate to 1 month worth of GAG.
+To mitigate against this risk, it has been agreed that an appropriate reserves balance would equate to 1 month worth of GAG.
 This would cover expenditure, both in terms of salaries and invoices.
-The Academy will therefore maintain a revenue reserve therefore of £41,262 (as was in February 2016). - The Academy Trust has agreed to set a reserve limit to keep money aside for when it is needed most and build up reserves for capital emergencies.
-The Academy will therefore maintain a £20,000 capital reserve. - The total reserve the Academy will work towards maintaining within 3 years (from February 2016) will therefore total £61,262.
+The Academy will therefore aim to maintain a revenue reserve therefore of - The Academy Trust has agreed to set a reserve limit to keep money aside for when it is needed most and build up reserves for capital emergencies.
+The Academy will therefore aim to maintain a £20,000 capital reserve. - The total reserve the Academy will work towards maintaining within 3 years (from February 2016) will therefore, the academy has fallen short of this figure and are looking at ways to reduce costs going forward to mitigate the risks.